henryw374/henryw374.github.io.old/in-progress-posts/2021-08-01-does-size-matter.md

 The fact that Temporal is a platform API is the big reason of course.

-My feeling is there is sufficiently large overlap between Java and Javascript's platform API's to make a useful library that will suit cross-platform library authors needing some basic date/time functionality, such as [Malli](https://github.com/metosin/malli/issues/49) and as perhaps also as a basis for a 'lite' version of the Tick library.
+My feeling is there is sufficiently large overlap between Java and Javascript's platform date-time API's to make a useful library that will suit cross-platform library authors needing some basic date/time functionality, such as [Malli](https://github.com/metosin/malli/issues/49) and perhaps also as a basis for a 'lite' version of the Tick library.

 # Conclusion